Maude Garfit: Career

 Garfitt first learned to play tennis at the age of 14 on the court at her home.
 She joined the Rock Ferry Lawn Tennis Club, Rock Ferry, Cheshire whilst at school around 1891 at the age of 17 to improve her tennis.
 In 1898 at the age of 24 she played her first tournament at the Midland Counties Championships at Edgbaston where she reached the final before losing to four time Wimbledon champion Blanche Bingley Hillyard.

 In 1899, Garfit played at the Wimbledon Championships for the first time, but lost her first match against Muriel Robb in three sets.
 In 1901 she reached the final of the Midland Counties Championships for the second time, but lost to Ruth Durlacher in straight sets.

 In the spring of 1903, she reached the final of the prestigious Irish Championships at Dublin, but lost to Louisa Martin.
 Four years later in 1907, she won the Irish Championships by beating Hilda Lane 6–2, 6–2 in the final.
 She successfully defended that title twice in 1908 and 1909.
 In August 1903 she won the Championship of North Wales held in Trefriw, and again in 1904.
-The same year she won the her first Shropshire Championships at Shrewsbury, and then went on to win that event five more times in (1905, 1907-10).
+The same year she won her first Shropshire Championships at Shrewsbury, and then went on to win that event five more times in (1905, 1907-10).